SimpleBus/SimpleBus/consuming.md

 */3 * * * * /var/www/symfony/app/console bernard:consume --max-messages=90 >> /var/log/symfony/cron.log 2>&1
 ```

 Consume 90 messages once per 3 minutes.
-You need to make sure you app can process 30 messages per minute.
+You need to make sure your app can process 30 messages per minute.
 Adjust amount of messages and time to process it accordingly.
-It is OK for crons to overlap, but you probably don't want to spawn another long running process each 3 minutes.

 ## Using supervisor